 Use it as seasoning

 Proving that black pudding is a super cheffy ingredient, this James Martin recipe demonstrates how to put a small amount of it to effective use.
-His silky celeriac soup is teamed with scallops and black pudding.
-Not a traditional combination, but the many factors work together like a dream.
+His silky celeriac soup is topped with scallops and black pudding.
+Not a traditional combination, but the flavours work together like a dream.